halfdane/keepass-ng/README.md

 # Keepass-NG

-Keepass-NG is currently in pre-alpha and should not be used for anything.
+Keepass-NG is currently in alpha and should not be used for serious work.
-Most of the useful functions are not implemented yet (see TODO)
+Missing functions are tracked as issues.

 The goal is to provide a password-manager that can serve as a replacement for keepass2, which doesn't quite fit my workflow.